apache/camel/tooling/archetypes/camel-archetype-activemq/src/main/resources/archetype-resources/ReadMe.txt

     mvn install

-To run this project use the following maven goal
+To run this project use the following Maven goal

     mvn camel:run

 For more help see the Apache Camel documentation

     http://camel.apache.org/